Medically reviewed by Patrick Carroll, MD

 Would you like to learn more about the potential side effects of tretinoin?
 Our guide to common and uncommon tretinoin side effects goes into more detail about the side effects of tretinoin as an acne and anti-aging treatment, as well as the best ways to deal with side effects as a user.

 Our guides to using tretinoin for acne and for anti-aging cover the two primary uses of topical tretinoin.
-You can also learn more about the safety and potential side effects of tretinoin in our guide to tretinoin safety, dosages and toxicity.
+You can also learn more about the safety and potential side effects of tretinoin in our Tretinoin 101 guide.